Bylaws Review 2016 – 2017

 Current bylaws used by Upper Hutt City Council are listed below, click on a link to view the bylaw in PDF format.

-- Control of advertising signs [PDF 73 KB]
+- Control of Advertising Signs Bylaw [PDF 73 KB]

-- Keeping of animal, poultry and bees [PDF, 91 KB]
+- Keeping of stock, poultry and bees [PDF 91 KB]

 - Liquor control (Central Area) [PDF 671 KB]

 - Trading in public places [PDF 59 KB]